 Term Topic title(s) and overview Knowledge Skills Assessment Wider learning (Equality and diversity, SMSC, cultural capital) Autumn 1 Becoming a scientist B1 Cells Health and safety rules for staying safe in the science lab The names of different pieces of science equipment.
 Cells as the fundamental unit of living organisms, including how to observe, interpret and record cell structure using a light microscope.
 The functions of the cell wall, cell membrane, cytoplasm, Pay attention to objectivity and concern for accuracy, precision, repeatability and reproducibility Evaluate risks Ask questions and develop a line of enquiry based on observations of the real world, alongside prior knowledge and experience.
 Make predictions using scientific knowledge and understanding.
 Select, plan and carry out the most appropriate types of scientific enquiries to test predictions, including identifying End of topic tests Development of oracy and listening skills.
 Links to careers from the information being covered.
 Applying the concepts being taught to real life scenarios as part of cultural capital awareness.
-Showing sensitivity and emphasising an acceptance of different viewpoints when unicellular organisms.
-The hierarchical organisation of multicellular organisms: from cells to tissues to organs to systems to organisms.
+Showing sensitivity and emphasising an acceptance of different viewpoints when nucleus, vacuole, mitochondria and chloroplasts.
+The similarities and differences between plant and animal cells.
+The role of diffusion in the movement of materials in and between cells.
+Structural adaptations of some unicellular organisms.
+The hierarchical organisms: from cells to tissues to organs to systems to organisms.
 The structure and functions of the human skeleton, to include support, protection, movement and making blood cells.
 Biomechanics - the interaction between skeleton and muscles.
 The function of muscles and examples of antagonistic muscles independent, dependent and control variables.
 Use appropriate techniques, apparatus, and materials during fieldwork and laboratory work, paying attention to health and safety.
 Make and record observations and measurements using a range of methods for different investigations; and evaluate the reliability of methods and suggest possible improvements.
-Apply sampling techniques Apply mathematical concepts and calculate results Present observations and data using appropriate methods, including tables and graphs.
-Interpret observations and data, including identifying patterns and using observations, measurements and data to draw conclusions Present reasoned explanations, including explaining data in relation to predictions and hypotheses.
-Evaluate data, showing awareness of potential sources of random and systematic error Identify further questions arising from their results. i --- -- ---
+Apply sampling techniques Apply mathematical concepts and calculate results Present observations and data using appropriate methods, including identifying patterns and using observations, measurements and data to draw conclusions Present reasoned explanations, including explaining data in relation to predictions and hypotheses.
+Evaluate data, showing awareness of potential sources of random and systematic error Identify further questions arising from their results. -- ---